datastaxdevs/workshop-ai-as-api/README.md

 > between the `tensorflow` package and others (notably `numpy`).
 You should
 > be able to ignore them and just go ahead.

-> There are many more other features, probably familiar to those who have
-> experience with VSCode.
-Feel free to play around a bit!

 > If you want to work on your laptop, make sure you install all Python
 > dependencies listed in `requirements.txt` (doing so in a Python virtual
 > environment is _strongly suggested_) and add the main repo root
 > to the `PYTHONPATH`.
+If you are on Python 3.6, you will additionally need to
+> install the `dataclasses` package (i.e. `pip install dataclasses`).
-Also, please note that the model training phase may take
+> Also, please note that the model training phase may take
 > much longer than ten minutes, depending on your processing power.

 <details><summary>Show me a map of the Gitpod starting layout</summary>